bwNetFlow/flowpipeline/CONFIGURATION.md

 [godoc](https://pkg.go.dev/github.com/bwNetFlow/flowpipeline/segments/modify/remoteaddress)
 [examples using this segment](https://github.com/search?q=%22segment%3A+remoteaddress%22+extension%3Ayml+repo%3AbwNetFlow%2Fflowpipeline%2Fexamples&type=Code)

-#### snmp
+#### snmpinterface
-The `snmp` segment annotates flows with information learned directly from routers using SNMP.
+The `snmpinterface` segment annotates flows with interface information learned directly from routers using SNMP.
 This is a potentially perfomance impacting segment and has to be configured carefully.

 In principle, this segment tries to fetch a SNMP OID datapoint from the address in SamplerAddress, which corresponds to a router on normal flow-exporter